frontendr/babel-plugin-transform-compress-graphql/README.md

   to `"gql"`.
 - `tagFunction` - `String` with the name of the tag to replace the tag with.
   Defaults to: `""` which means the tag is simply removed.
+- `removeComments` - `Boolean` when set to `false` will leave any matched comments in place.
+Defaults to `true`.
+- `comment` - `String` with the case insensitive text matched in any leading comments for a template literal.
+The entire string is expected.
+Defaults to `"graphql"`.

 ## What about existing variables named `gql`?